kehantan/labbook/docs/assays/bca.rst

 Procedure
 ---------

-Usually we would need to prepare reagent

 Prepare BCA reagent solution
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-Before we run the experiment, we have to prepare Reagent A:Reagent B:Reagent C in ratio of 25:24:1
+Before we run the experiment, we have to prepare Reagent A:Reagent B:Reagent C in ratio of 25:24:1.
 Calculate how much reagent needed for your experiments.

 Prepare serial dilution of sample
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~